 - legal translators with a minimum 12 months experience in certifying translated documents or being an interpreter before the Courts

-- any other qualified person of a Commonwealth or State Government Department providing accredited translation services
+- any other qualified person of a Commonwealth or state government department providing accredited translation services.

 You may also request that we approve some other qualified person to certify a translation for you.

-The application for registration as a foreign company must be signed by either a director (or equivalent) or secretary of the foreign company, or the duly appointed local agent, or if the local agent is a company, by a director or secretary of the company duly acting as local agent.
+The application form must be signed by a director or secretary of the foreign company, or the foreign company's local agent.

-Australian Securities and Investments Commission
+Australian Securities & Investments Commission

 PO Box 4000